-Students entering with MS degrees can count a maximum of five courses taken during study for an MS degree toward the twelve-course requirement if a grade of "B" or better was obtained in each course.
-Students desiring to pursue this option should send a copy of their MS transcript to the ADGS by email, indicating the specific courses that they would like to transfer, and suggesting closest equivalent Northwestern courses.
-The ADGS can assist students in determining these equivalent courses.
+Students entering with MS degrees can count a maximum of five courses toward the twelve-course requirement if a grade of "B" or better was obtained in each course and the course was taken in pursuit of the MS degree.
+Students who intend to do this will consult with the ADGS during orientation week.
+The ADGS will assists students in identifying Northwestern coursework that is "equivalent" to their MS coursework.
 In many cases the equivalent course will be MSE 495 (Special Topics).
 After approval from the ADGS, these the classes will be added to the study plan in GSTS by the GPC.
-These courses can serve to fulfill program requirements by substituting for core or elective courses.
-It is best to confer with the ADGS during Fall term regarding course replacement.

-All requirements, i.e., six core courses, two additional 400-level MSE courses, and four electives must still be satisfied.
+For students entering with an MS, all requirements, i.e., six core courses, two additional 400-level MSE courses, and four electives must still be satisfied, although the five courses mentioned above can be applied to satisfy these requirements.
 Courses that were assessed on a P/NP, C/NC, or S/U bases (these are denoted "non-quality letter grade courses") cannot typically be used to replace NU coursework.
 However, the MSE Department may waive this quality grade requirement for courses a student was required to take on a P/NP basis due to their University's policies during the COVID-19 pandemic.
 Students will consult with the GPC and the ADGS in these cases.
 TGS does not allow P/NP to be applied to their requirement that students complete nine quality letter grades at Northwestern.

-The Graduate School requires that a minimum of nine graded courses be taken at Northwestern.
-For students entering with an MS degree, a maximum of two quarters of MAT SCI 499 (Independent Research Project) are allowed.
+For students entering with an MS degree, the Department allows a maximum of two units of MAT\SCI 499 (Independent Research Project).

-Students with MS degrees may also appeal to waive courses (see Section V.B.3), but waived courses do not decrease the total number of required courses (12).
+Students with MS degrees may also appeal to waive courses (see Section V.B.3).

-A scenario - if a student arrives with five quality-grade MS courses that are approved by the ADGS, they need only take seven courses in the department that are not MAT_SCI 499.
-They can then take two MAT_SCI 499 courses for quality grades to satisfy both TGS and program requirements.
-They may also, of course, take other courses in place of MAT_SCI 499 if they wish.
+A scenario - if a student arrives with five quality-grade MS courses that are approved by the ADGS, they need only take seven courses in the department that are not MAT\SCI 499.
+They can then take two MAT\SCI 499 courses for quality grades to satisfy both TGS and program requirements.
+They may also, of course, take other courses in place of MAT\SCI 499 if they wish.